-Governance
+Speak Up Governance

-- The Chief Legal Officer (CLO) oversees the Supplier Speak Up program.
-Group Compliance supports the CLO and CPO including managing the external Speak Up provider and through advice and reports on the status and nature of issues being raised. - The CLO, CPO, and other senior leaders including representatives from Group Compliance comprise the Speak Up Committee.
-It meets at least every six months to review the effectiveness of the service, to help ensure consistency in process and outcomes, and make relevant recommendations. - This policy (including Annexures) is Woolworths Group Limited's whistleblower policy for the purpose of the Corporations Act.
-It also applies to all related bodies corporate as defined in that Act.
+- Woolworths' Chief Legal Officer (CLO) and Chief People Officer (CPO) oversee the Speak Up Program. - The CLO, CPO, and other Woolworths senior leaders including representatives from Group Compliance comprise a Speak Up Committee, which meets at least every six months to review the effectiveness of the Speak Up Program, to support achieving appropriate processes and outcomes, and make relevant recommendations. - This Supplier Speak Up and Protected Disclosure Policy and the Team Member Speak Up and Protected Disclosure Policy (including Annexures), are Woolworths Group Limited's whistleblower policy for the purpose of the Corporations Act 2001 (Cth) (Aus) and the Protected Disclosures (Protection of Whistleblowers) Act 2022 (NZ).
+It also applies to all related bodies corporate as defined in the Corporations Act.